dfds/dojo/lowLevelWalkthrough/README.md

 -e path_to_file="s3://dfds-k8sworkshop-bucket/testfile.txt" \
 awscli
 ```
 You can exit by clicking "ctrl+c" on your keyboard.

+Notice that we didn't have to specify the aws s3 cp command when running the container and that it kept running even after the first output.

 End this part by cleaing up with
 ```